Time-Varying Multi-Seasonal AR Models: Abstract

 \section{Abstract}

 We propose a seasonal AR model with time-varying parameter processes in both the regular and seasonal parameters.
 The model is parameterized to guarantee stability at every time point and can accommodate multiple seasonal periods.
-The time evolution is modeled by dynamic shrinkage processes to allow for long periods of essentially constant parameters, periods of rapid change as well as abrupt jumps.
+The time evolution is modeled by dynamic shrinkage processes to allow for long periods of essentially constant parameters, periods of rapid change, and abrupt jumps.
 A Gibbs sampler is developed with a particle Gibbs update step for the AR parameter trajectories.
-The near-degeneracy of the model, caused by the dynamic shrinkage processes, is shown to pose a challenge for particle methods.
+We show that the near-degeneracy of the model, caused by the dynamic shrinkage processes, makes it challenging to estimate the model by particle methods.
 To address this, a more robust, faster and accurate approximate sampler based on the extended Kalman filter is proposed.
-The model and the numerical effectiveness of the Gibbs sampler are investigated on simulated and real data.
-An application to more than a century of monthly US industrial production data shows interesting clear changes in seasonality over time, particularly during the Great Depression and the recent Covid-19 pandemic.\\ \emph{Keywords:} Bayesian inference; Extended Kalman filter; Locally stationary processes; Particle MCMC; Seasonality.
+The model and the numerical effectiveness of the Gibbs sampler are investigated on simulated data.
+An application to more than a century of monthly US industrial production data shows interesting clear changes in seasonality over time, particularly during the Great Depression and the recent Covid-19 pandemic.\\ \emph{Keywords:} Bayesian inference; Extended Kalman filter; Particle MCMC; Seasonality.